Skids (character): Morlocks

 Little has been revealed of Sally Blevins' past.
 As a teenager, when she was abused by her stepfather, her mother Matilda was fatally injured in the altercation, and her stepfather fled when her mutant power subsequently manifested to protect her.
-Sally ended up a runaway, living on, or rather under, the streets with the Morlocks, a group of homeless mutants.
-Most Morlocks voluntarily (or, in some cases, involuntarily) took on inhuman appearances at the hands of the Morlock facial sculptor, Masque.
-Sally's force field protected her from Masque's power, allowing her to maintain her normal appearance, leading to resentment from some Morlocks.
-At one point, Skids encountered Rusty Collins, while he was being pursued by Freedom Force (government-chartered mutant enforcers composed of former members of the Brotherhood of Evil Mutants) and a mob of mutant-hating humans.
-Rusty had accidentally injured a woman with his pyrokinetic powers and was wanted by the U.S Government.
-Skids' force field allowed the two to easily escape, but were eventually overtaken by Freedom Force on the edge of Central Park.
+Sally ends up a runaway and comes to live with the Morlocks, a group of homeless mutants.
+Most Morlocks voluntarily (or, in some cases, involuntarily) assume inhuman appearances at the hands of Masque, a Morlock who can shape the bodies of others.
+Sally's force field protects her from Masque's power, allowing her to maintain her normal appearance, leading to resentment from some Morlocks.
+At one point, Skids encounters Rusty Collins while he is being pursued by Freedom Force and a mob of mutant-hating humans.
+Rusty had accidentally injured a woman with his pyrokinetic powers and was wanted by the United States government.
+Skids and Rusty escape, but are confronted by Freedom Force at Central Park.
+The two are saved by the arrival of X-Factor.
+After a brief skirmish, Freedom Force retreats and Skids and Rusty are left in X-Factor's hands.

-Before the evil mutants could take them in, a mob of humans attacked Freedom Force.
-In the confusion, Skids and Rusty escaped.
-Skids tried to get Rusty to the safety of the underground home of the Morlocks, but Freedom Force caught up with them again, this time in the sewers beneath New York.
-The Force member Blob was pounding Rusty into the sewer wall when the mutant hero team X-Factor arrived.
-After a brief skirmish, Freedom Force retreated and Skids and Rusty were left in X-Factor's hands.